 As soon as we finished filming scenes for our animated film, Liberty and Justice and handed it over to the musicians to score the sound track, I resumed work on my children’s book.
 It feels strange and wonderful to be engaged with only one project and a non-political one at that!
 But, it’s also like snuggling into bed and pulling up the covers, knowing that they’ll be yanked off come summer, when the movie is out.
 UPDATE: The finished film can be watched here.

-I’m illustrating a story written by Rebecca Bond, which is a tour around the world that focuses on where children sleep.
+I’m illustrating My Bed, a story written by Rebecca Bond, which is a tour around the world that focuses on where children sleep.
 It will be published by Houghton Mifflin Harcourt in 2020.
-Here are links to posts about other illustrations I’ve finished for the book: South America, Japan, North Africa, Russia, Iran and India.
+Here are links to posts about other illustrations for the book: South America, Japan, North Africa, North America, Holland, India, Iran, Ghana and Russia.
 To see a list of all my books, click here.

 Along with the indigo and rose madder dyed yarn, I added other colors of tapestry wool.
 I chose a piece of dark upholstery fabric for the background, figuring that little bits of fabric would be visible around the stitches and a dark color would show off the colors better than a light fabric.
 The black and dark red pattern would add a richness and I could draw the rug’s patterns with white chalk, which would fade away with handling.

 I honestly don’t know what one would call this kind of embroidery.
 It’s just a lot of seed stitches crammed together, making a stipple effect.
 I wanted to give the impression of a woven rug, without actually using a grid format.
 Perfectly straight lines would look odd when everything else in the book is a bit wobbly.